davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.sent/index.md

 ----------------------------------------------------------
-[15pts] Class design
+[10pts] Class design

 > Your class design demonstrates good modularity.

 > Demonstrates good use of inheritance and interfaces, if applicable.

+> Your program must fully implement the given SentimentAnalysis interface.

 ----------------------------------------------------------
 [10pts] Exception handling

 > Your program gracefully handles checked exceptions.

+> Your program throws the checked exception as specified.

 ----------------------------------------------------------
-[30pts] Accuracy of Model Training
+[15pts] Accuracy of Model Training

 > Your trainer ignores the case of all words from the file.

-> Your trainer ignores punctuation.

 > Your trainer accurately captures stats for every unique word encountered.